 Other NARS programs are on a similar path to effectively measure and increase genetic gain.
 In Ghana, the rice breeding program at Council for Scientific and Industrial Research (CSIR) have developed product profiles, identified their target market segments, costed out their program, digitized their operations, and have even deployed molecular markers for selection.

-Presentation recording: CSIR rice breeding modernizatoin in Ghana
+Presentation recording: CSIR rice breeding modernization in Ghana

 With this increased expertise and access to tools and services, national breeding programs are set to make great strides on achieving genetic gain goals.